-For deployments that include either the DLP Module for Forcepoint Web Security or Forcepoint Email Security:
+For deployments that include the DLP Module for either Forcepoint Web Security or Forcepoint Email Security:

 - 1. Define the general system settings, such as user directories and alerts.
 See Defining general system settings and notifications, page 19. - 2.
-Select and define attributes for your web or email policy.
+Select and define attributes for the web DLP or email DLP policy.
 See: - Configuring web DLP policy attributes, page 126 - Configuring outbound and inbound email DLP attributes, page 119 - 3.
 To deploy all of the configured settings, click Deploy in the Data Security toolbar.